-Once upon a time, when I was young and foolish, I thought I could handle a professional blog on my own.
+Once upon a time, when I was younger and naive, I thought I could handle a professional blog on my own.
 Since then, I’ve learned that a great blog has a number of people behind it, including writers, editors, individual contributors, and project managers.

-Working with the Skubana blog has taught me that an informative, useful blog is a collection of expertise from around the industry, and answers common questions that our target audience has.
+Working with the Skubana blog taught me that an informative blog comprises a collection of expertise from around the industry, and answers the target audience’s common questions.

 This is possible only with a reliable team of writers and content partners.
-I recommend vetting and amassing an army of freelance writers to work with, in addition to building up relationships with regular industry partners for guest posts.
+I recommend vetting and amassing an army of freelance writers, in addition to building relationships with regular industry partners for guest posts.
 If you get a question about a topic you aren’t an expert in, reach out to a partner and ask them to answer it in a guest post.

-While managing guest posting for Deliverr, I kept a spreadsheet of everyone we did a blog exchange with us.
+While managing guest posts for Deliverr, I kept a spreadsheet of everyone who participated in a blog exchange with us.
 Whenever we had a new feature release we wanted to highlight, I would reach out to these companies for another round of post swaps.